 After you’ve told your child what’s happening, go to another room or take a walk.
 Clear your head so you can look at the situation calmly and more objectively.

-If you want your child to be calm and respectful with you, it’s important to model that good behavior for him.
-Consider and respect his feelings.
+If you want your child to be calm and respectful with you and with others, it’s important to model that.
+Consider and respect your child’s feelings.
+Saying things like “I’m upset now, so I’m going to go cool down” will help your child learn how to do that, too.